cossu555/nsp/README.md

 **Instructions to use the code:**

 You have to download the scripts as you can find here (same directories and python files' names).
 Then, it's necessary to put these commands on the terminal (order isn't important): "pip install cryptodome" and "pip install cryptography".
 Later, you have to run the file called "interface.py" which cosists of the interface of our program.
-After launching it you could choose which scenario, malicious or benevolent, you want to see (it could do this after importing and calling "main_malicious.py" or "main_benevolent.py").
+After launching it, you could choose which scenario, malicious or benevolent, you want to see (it could do this after importing and calling "main_malicious.py" or "main_benevolent.py").